OutSystems/docs-product/src/develop/processes/intro.md

 ![](images/process-taskbox-opened.jpg) ![](images/process-taskbox-instructions.jpg)

-When the end-user clicks on a listed task, it is opened and the task instructions are displayed in the Taskbox.
-Simultaneously, the application navigates automatically to the appropriate Web Screen and displays the appropriate data needed for the end-user to accomplish the task.
+When the end user clicks on a listed task, it is opened and the task instructions are displayed in the Taskbox.
+Simultaneously, the application navigates automatically to the appropriate Web Screen and displays the appropriate data needed for the end user to accomplish the task.

 ### Using the Processes API